SeeMe-ai/fastai-quick-guides/README.md

 We are building the tools for you to easily **train, use and share your AI models**.

-SeeMe.ai is currently in development.

-For the beta period,

-- you can host one model with up to 1000 predictions/month for free;
-- We are working on a fair and sustainable pricing (contact iwantto@seeme.ai for more info);
-- We rely on your code of honor for fair use.

 # 0. Guide overview